compat-project/QCG-PilotJob/README.md

 * `stdout` (required - `False`, allowed types - `str`) - a path to the standard output file,
 * `stderr` (required - `False`, allowed types - `str`) - a path to the standard error file,
 * `wd` (required - `False`, allowed types - `str`) - a path to the working directory,
+* `modules` (required - `False`, allowed types - 'list`, `str`) - the list of environment modules that should be loaded before start of the job
 * `numNodes` (required - `False`, allowed types - `dict`) - number of nodes requirements (described in [section](#job-description-format)),
+* `venv` (required - `False`, allowed types - `str`) - the path to the virtual environment inside in job should be started
+* `model` (required - `False`, allowed types - `str`) - the model of execution, currently only *threads* explicit model is supported which should be used for OpenMP jobs; if not defined - the default, dedicated to the multi processes execution model is used
 * `numCores` (required - `False`, allowed types - `dict`) - number of cores requirements (described in [section](#job-description-format)),
 * `wt` (required - `False`, allowed types - `str`) - a wall-time specification,
 * `iterate` (required - `False`, allowed types - `list`) - a list describing iterations, it should contain two or three elements: `start iteration`, `end iteration` and optionally, `the step iteration`,